 The most astonishing thing to me about this 18-loop version of the braid, was that the original alphabet charts work with it!
 This was totally unexpected… Only one slight adjustment is needed when reading the charts—a very minor one: the column for the second loop applies to the third loop rather than than the second one for this braid.

-Once the hurdle of figuring out the moves was over, I started trying out various color patterns.
+Once the hurdle of figuring out the moves was over, I started experimenting with various color patterns.
 I didn’t even consider trying to use the 17th C. charts for the letter-shapes, though…The charts are based on one particular 14-loop ‘spanish’ braid.
 Joy Boutrup had originally tried a few different versions of 14-loop spanish braids when she deciphered the old manuscripts, and only one of them had worked with the letter charts.

 After a while, I did try turning a few of the loops “letterbraid-style” in doing the bicolor-loop patterning–i.e. turning loops over on their fingers to change their color before doing the braiding moves, rather than turning the loops while transferring them.
 I soon noticed that turning the second loop on each hand resulted in a mar to the braid’s weave pattern.
 It turned out that only the first and third loops inward (from each outer edge of a hand) could be turned for a clean pattern, and not the second loop…whereas in the traditional letter-braid, the first and second loops are the only ones that are turned to make patterns.